 Conclusion

-FTP has many advantages thanks to its legacy as the oldest file transfer protocol still in use.
+Using an FTP connection has many advantages thanks to its legacy as the oldest file transfer protocol still in use.
 But with that legacy comes complications for installation, security, and administration.

-Now you know how to set up an FTP server — but If you can avoid it, then consider using a modern file transfer tool like MASV.
+Now you know the steps to setting up and configuring FTP servers — but if you can avoid it, then consider using a modern file transfer tool like MASV.

 MASV as an Alternative to FTP

-You can use MASV without installing server or client software.
-Send and receive files with just a few clicks or taps on any computer or mobile device with a web browser.
+Configuring FTP servers can be complicated.
+With MASV, you can send and receive files with just a few clicks or taps on any device with a web browser–no need to install an FTP service or client software.

-You don’t have to reconfigure your network firewalls either because MASV uses the same protocols as your web browser.
+ou don’t have to reconfigure your network firewalls (e.g. Windows firewall) either because MASV uses the same protocols as your web browser.

 Because MASV is cloud-based, it scales automatically to handle many connections.
 You get the same performance from MASV whether it’s handling a single transfer or thousands.